NojusM/Map-using-Vue/README.md

 Plan :

 - Research how routing is implemented in Vue.js
-- Implement it by trial and error.
+- Implement it by trial and error

 What i done :